What entails an honest relationship? And if you have caught yourself lying in a relationship, what triggered the lie?

 3. Know Yourself

 To practice honesty better, it pays to understand yourself.
-You won’t be good at maintaining an honest relationship if you don’t know about you.
+You won’t be good at maintaining an honest relationship if you don’t know about yourself.
 Take a step back and separate yourself from people’s opinions and the perception of society on you.